tdilauro/Simplified-wiki/Annotations.md

 1. Your bookshelf links to your annotations feed.
 2. Sending GET to your annotations feed gives you a complete list of all your current reading positions.
 3. POSTing an annotation to your annotations feed adds it to the list.
-4. An annotation will be rejected unless its motivation is "bookmarking" (i.e. marking a single point in the book) and its purpose is "idling" (i.e. leaving the book to come back to it later).
+4. An annotation will be rejected unless its motivation is "idling" (i.e. leaving the book to come back to it later).
 5. An annotation will be rejected unless it is associated with an identifier for which the patron has an active loan.
 6. Each annotation position has a permalink and sending DELETE to that link will remove the annotation.
 7. A given loan can only have one current reading position for a given patron.
 A new reading position overwrites  an old one.